 Q: Can I work as an usher before I attend a training session?

 A: NO!
 NEW USHERS WILL NOT BE SCHEDULED TO WORK WITHOUT FIRST RECEIVING THIS TRAINING.
 The training is mandatory for all ushers.

 A: Yes.
 Read our dress code requirements below.

 Q: Is parking provided for ushers?

-A: No. Berkeley Repertory Theatre is located in busy downtown Berkeley—there are parking facilities (including validated parking at Allston Way Garage), metered parking, and one-hour zones in the area, but there are no special parking areas for our volunteers or staff.
+A: No. Berkeley Repertory Theatre is located in busy downtown Berkeley—there are parking facilities, metered parking, and one-hour zones in the area, but there are no special parking areas for our volunteers or staff.
 You should allow ample time to find parking before you arrive at the Theatre.
 If you arrive late to the training session, you will not be permitted to participate and will have to attend a later training session.
 If you arrive late to a scheduled ushering shift, you may not be permitted to work and it will constitute a no-show.
 Two no-shows bar you from ushering at Berkeley Rep for a season.

 Q: Can I get my schedule at the training session?
 Should I bring my datebook and calendar for scheduling?

 A: No. You will be notified individually by email regarding your new schedule well in advance of the new season.